Integrated Space Science and Engineering

 Education and industrial training play a crucial role in enabling individuals, both newcomers and those already in the space industry, to transition or enhance their skills, facilitating easier entry and professional development in the field.
 This requires a variety of flexible and accessible pathways, and educational resources that go beyond traditional routes but still provide uncompromising quality.

-Deliver the world leading expers including:
+Delivered by world leading experts including:

-Helen Sharman CMG OBE is the first British astronaut and a world-class inspirational speaker.
+Dr Helen Sharman CMG OBE is the first British astronaut and a world-class inspirational speaker.

 Professor Washington Yotto Ochieng, EBS, FREng, is Head of the Department of Civil and Environmental Engineering, Chair Professor in Positioning and Navigation Systems, Director of the Institute for Security Science and Technology (ISST) and Member of the Steering Committee of the Space Laboratory at Imperial College London.